SumitGupta016/React-Notes-App/README.md

-# Getting Started with Create React App
+# React-Notes-App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Tech Stack

-## Available Scripts
+This project is a Sticky Notes app created with React.js, HTML, CSS, and Javascript

 In the project directory, you can run: